aaronbloomfield/slp/docs/virtualbox-image-details.md

 For those who are interested, this is how the image was set up.

-These directions are identical to the ones in the [PDR repository](https://github.com/aaronbloomfield/pdr) (specifically, tutorial 1, found [here](http://aaronbloomfield.github.io/pdr/tutorials/01-intro-unix/vb-image-details.html)).
+These directions are identical to the ones in the [PDR repository](https://github.com/markfloryan/pdr) (specifically, tutorial 1).

 # Introduction